PGMorena/LWC/Pagination.md

 }
 ```
 ## Explanation:
 Paginator component(child) contains all buttons(First Page, Last Page, Previous and Next) and Page Size dropdown.
-Whenever any event    happens,it is creating an event and dispatching it to Parent component(DisplayCases).
+Whenever any event    happens,it is creating an event and dispatching it to the Parent component(DisplayCases).
 And then Parent component handles the event and does the needful.

 # Display cases
 ```javascript